surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 1.9.0 - March 30, 2023 =
+* New: Default customer dashboard template.
+* Fix: Issue with Elementor when no forms are published.

 = 1.8.5 - March 27, 2023 =
 * Fix: Some missing translations on instant checkouts.
 * Fix: Tax ID input default translations.